 If a married couple has a child in Ohio, both the husband and the wife are automatically granted full parental rights.
 There is an extremely important distinction between custody cases involving married parents and those involving unmarried parents.
 With a married couple, the husband is not required to ‘prove’ anything or sign anything to become the legal father of his wife’s child.
 He is assigned full parental rights and full parental responsibilities from the moment the child is born.

-For unmarried couples, proactive measures must be taken to establish paternity.
-Otherwise, the man will have no rights or duties to the child.
+For unmarried couples, due to Ohio child custody laws for unmarried parents, proactive measures must be taken to establish paternity.
+If these measures are not taken, the man will have no rights or duties to the child.
 Under Ohio law (Ohio Revised Statute 3109.042) an unmarried mother automatically gets full rights and responsibilities for her child.
 For an unmarried man to get the same parental rights and responsibilities, he has two general options:

 - Voluntary affidavit of paternity: If an unmarried mother and an unmarried father are both in agreement on paternity, then it is relatively easy for the man to establish his rights and responsibilities.
 The man will need to sign an affidavit of paternity, and the mother will be required to give her voluntary consent.
 It is imperative that this affidavit is properly completed and submitted as soon as possible after a child’s birth.
 The failure to do so could cause serious complications down the road.